fiberplane/mcp-lite/packages/core/README.md

 - To make sure an elicitation response is delivered even when the original POST is finished.
 - To back the pending requests with shared storage in a multi-instance deployment.

 The in-memory adapter covers local runs.
-For production you can implement `ClientRequestAdapter` using Redis, D1, Durable Objects, or any queue that can look up pending requests by session and request id.
+For production you can implement `ClientRequestAdapter` using Redis, a SQL store, Durable Objects, or any queue that can look up pending requests by session and request id.

 ### Custom Adapters